 - Has an insurance policy in effect on the motorcycle they are riding for first-party medical benefits payable in the event of a crash.

-For the above-mentioned insurance policy, the coverage needs to include at least $20,000 for a no-passenger crash, as well as at least $20,000 per person for an accident with a passenger.
+For a Michigan insurance policy that includes first-party medical benefits, the coverage needs to include at least $20,000 for a no-passenger crash, as well as at least $20,000 per person for an accident with a passenger.
 However, if a passenger has security on their own motorcycle insurance policy of at least this same price, the injured motorcyclist must only have the minimum $20,000 coverage.

 A Lawyer Could Help to Explain Michigan Motorcycle Helmet Laws